whitneyburton/portfolios/students/michael_wong/20150814-michael_wong-m1.markdown

 * [GitHub URL](https://github.com/Kealii/LinkedLists)
 * [Original Assignment](https://github.com/turingschool/challenges/blob/master/linked_lists.markdown)

 This project consisted of creating simple nodes with a single attribute and a list that contains them.
 The goal was to be able to create methods that would change the list by manipulating nodes.

-Notes
+Notes:

 * Seemed conceptually easy but hard to get started
 * Didn't quite get remove by value working
 * 42 tests with two issues around remove by value
 * Tests show really good spiraling of complexity
 * Implementation takes iterative approach
 * Implementation is clear but some spots could use refactoring/simplification
 * Make sure to reuse functionality that's already built

-Scores
+Scores:

 * Functional Expectations: 3
 * Test-Driven Development: 4